Pavana010/Pavana-R/README.md

 - 🛠 Hands-on experience with **VSD Squadron Mini Board using VS Code**
 - 💡 Understood how **VLSI tools integrate** with hardware

+### Conclusion
+-The workshop provided valuable insights into VLSI system design and its real-world applications.
+By combining software learning (Oracle VirtualBox) with hardware practice (VSD Squadron Mini Board using VS Code), participants gained a strong foundation in VLSI tools and techniques.
+-This experience has significantly enhanced our understanding of VLSI system design, debugging, and practical implementation.

 - ### 🔗 References
 - [VLSI System Design Website](https://www.vlsisystemdesign.com/)